emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	This is an **experimental** "more feature-complete" version of :c:func:`emscripten_async_wget`.

-	In addition to fetching the URL from the network, the contents are prepared so that the data is usable in ``IMG_Load`` and so forth (we asynchronously do the work to make the browser decode the image, audio, etc.).
+	In addition to fetching the URL from the network, preload plugins are executed so that the data is usable in ``IMG_Load`` and so forth (we asynchronously do the work to make the browser decode the image, audio, etc.).

 	When the file is ready the ``onload`` callback will be called with the object pointers given in ``arg`` and ``file``.
 During the download the ``onprogress`` callback is called.